Site navigation

 Issues on which no clear consensus emerged during the workshop included:

-APPENDIX – Workshop participants
+APPENDIX – Workshop

 The list of workshop attendees is attached below.
-Please note, some people who were initially elected have withdrawn – those people are not listed.
+Please note, some people

 Patron – Dr Lowitja O’Donoghue